Only had a day off from work but doesn’t know where to go?

 Malacca is known for its historical significance, but there is a whole world of beauty and adventure beyond the UNESCO World Heritage Site.
-There are beautiful rubber and palm plantations stretching on and on and one of the best feelings is to feel the wind against your face on a bike where you are in a green plantation or open fields.
+There are many beautiful rubber and palm plantations stretching on and on and one of the best feelings is to feel the wind on your face where you are riding in a green plantation or open fields.

-- You will be provided with helmets for safety and the guides are well informed about the best sights, the terrain and they are also friendly and helpful.
+- You will be provided with helmets for safety and the guides are well informed about the best sights of the terrain and they are also friendly and helpful.

 6. Malacca River – Relax and Nice View

-Malacca River is a slow moving river that cuts across the city.
-This is one tour that you should do as the first thing after getting to Malacca.
-This tour will let you get a good overview of the city whether you choose the walk or the cruises.
+Malacca River is a slow-moving river that cuts across the city.
+This is one of the best things to do in Malacca that you should do after getting to Malacca.
+This tour will let you get a good overview of the city whether you choose the walk or ride on a cruise.

-If you chose the walk, you will find that it is clean, safe and easy to walk even when you are in a group or with small children.
-The graffiti here is colorful and intriguing and lovers of street art will find plenty to look at and enjoy.
+If you choose to walk, you will find that it is clean, safe and easy to walk even when you are in a group or with small children.
+The graffiti here along Jalan Kampung Hulu is colourful and intriguing and lovers of street art will find plenty to look at and enjoy.

-- The river cruise: The Melaka River Cruise operates everyday between 9 a.m. and 11.30 p.m. the cost is affordable and it is well worth the cost anyway because the sights are great when being seen from the river.
+- The river cruise: The Melaka River Cruise operates every day between 9:00am and 11:30pm the cost is affordable and it is well worth the cost anyway because the sights are great when being seen from the river.
 The Malacca River is not very wide.
 This gives you the opportunity to take in the city sights at close range.

 - The river cruise at night: If your stay in Malacca extends to the evening, take a night cruise on the Malacca River and get ready for one of the most spectacular river cruises you will ever have in your life.
 Most of the buildings on either side of the river have bright decorative lights all about them which will excite your eyes to no end.
 Add the twinkling reflections on the water and the cruise will be as magical as it can ever be.